Fernando473/Fernando473/README.md

 While I know about those frameworks, I am always looking to improve my skills and keep up with the latest industry trends.
 As a result, I'm currently focusing on deepening my knowledge of React JS and Spring Boot, and I'm also learning mobile development with Kotlin.

 In addition to my technical skills, I am also familiar with project management methodologies like SCRUM.
-I have experience using version control tools like GIT, GITKRAKEN, and GITHUB Desktop, and I know databases like SQL and GRAPHQL.
+I have experience using version control tools like GIT, GITKRAKEN, and GITHUB Desktop, and I know databases SQLServer, PostgreSQL, MySQL and MongoD.

 My main goal is to continue improving my skills and knowledge within the software industry.
 I am always eager to learn about new technologies and undertake challenging projects that help me grow both professionally and personally.
 <hr></hr>